Looking for things to do in Perthshire?

 Pitlochry Festival Theatre

 “Scotland’s theatre in the hills” is a gem in the heart of Pitlochry.
+If you are looking for things to do in Perhshire but can only choose a select few I'd highly recommend seeing a show at the Festival Theatre.
 They produce a range of plays and what’s really special is that they perform them in rotation so whether you are visiting for a weekend or a week you can see a different one each night!
 Special Christmas and winter shows recently have included The Steamie and Miracle on 34th Street.

 Port-Na-Craig Road, Pitlochry, PH16 5DR